 ORGANIZER(S): National Aeronautics and Space Administration (NASA)

-Learning Objectives: By the end of the training, attendees will be able to:
+Learning Objectives: By the end of this training, attendees will:

 Course Dates: Tuesday, January 22, 2019 to Thursday, January 24, 2019

 There is no cost for the webinar, but you must register to attend the sessions on the training webpage.
 Both sessions will be held in English.